 What user should do to successfully login

-As user is not able to login with their new password, they will need to update it - simply click "Lost your password?", and follow the instructions received by email.
+As user is not able to login with their new password, they will need to reset it - simply click "Lost your password?", and follow the instructions received by email.

-So, user will be prompted to update, create a new password.
-If their new password does not meet the password quality requirements set (see above), the following notifications might display within WP login form:
+So, user will be prompted to reset, create a new password.
+If their new password does not meet the password quality requirements set (see above), the following warning might display within WP login form:

-Note: Only new password that meet the requirements will be accepted.
+Note: Only new password that meets the requirements will be accepted.

 Once the user's new updated/created password meets the requirements (see the settings above), they will be able to update it/login.

 Shield's Password Policies feature provides a very powerful security protection for you and your site users - all users will be enforced to meet the password quality requirements set by Security Administrator.